 Cash Flow from Financing includes all the normal items: raising and paying off debt and preferred stock, issuing stock, buying back stock, and issuing dividends (huge for REITs).

-To get a flavor for how some of this works, click here to view a free sample lesson on how to model dispositions and discontinued operations for AvalonBay.
+To get a flavor for how some of this works, here’s an example of how to model REIT Dispositions and Discontinued Operations for AvalonBay.

 Let’s start with operating and valuation metrics that are not meaningful for REITs: